 Fitting a smaller, less powerful battery or a battery designed for another application can lead to early failure.

-Failure to maintain fluid levels exposes internal components and accelerates battery failure.
+Failure to regularly maintenance charge or to maintain fluid levels exposes internal components and accelerates battery failure.